aws-powertools/powertools-lambda-python/docs/quickstart.md

 `xray_recorder` is a global AWS X-ray recorder class instance that starts/ends segments/sub-segments and sends them to the X-ray daemon.
 To build new sub-segments, we use `xray_recorder.in_subsegment` method as a context manager.
 We can add visible granular sub-traces into our X-ray by using customized sub-segments.
-Also, we track lambda cold start by setting global variable outside of a handler.
-The variable is defined only upon lambda initialization.
-This information provides an overview of how often the runtime is reused by lambda invoked, which directly impacts lambda performance and latency.
+Also, we track Lambda cold start by setting global variable outside of a handler.
+The variable is defined only upon Lambda initialization.
+This information provides an overview of how often the runtime is reused by Lambda invoked, which directly impacts Lambda performance and latency.

-To allow the tracking of our Lambda, we need to set it up in our SAM template and add `Tracing: Active` under lambda `Properties` section.
+To allow the tracking of our Lambda, we need to set it up in our SAM template and add `Tracing: Active` under Lambda `Properties` section.
 !!!
 Info
     Want to know more about context managers and understand the benefits of using them?
 Follow [article](https://realpython.com/python-with-statement/) from Real Python.
 !!!
 Info